-The HSE has published its annual figures for work related injuries and fatalities for 2018/19 – The report is based on annual data for the period April 2018 to March 2019.
+The HSE annual report has been published for work related injuries and fatalities for 2018/19 – The report is based on annual data for the period April 2018 to March 2019.
 The HSE Annual Report gives us a yearly figure in relation to the number of (fatal and non-fatal) work injuries for 2018/19.

 Key figures for Great Britain (2018/19):